Click here to return to the main site entry page

 College Street

 In 1899 the name of College Street was given to what had been known as Higgins' Lane.
-The school was named Alfred Street School, and so came under that road, and the factory that once stood at the foot of the road was deemed to be in Duck Street.
+The school was named Alfred Street School after that road, and the factory that once stood at the foot of the road was deemed to be in Duck Street.

 The Rushden Echo, 6th December 1901.